particle-iot/docs/src/content/getting-started/integrations/community-integrations/publish-to-google-sheets.md

 layout: commonTwo.hbs
 columns: two
 ---
-# AN011 - Publish to Google Sheets
+# AN011 - Publish to Google sheets

 You can download the files associated with this app note [as a zip file](/assets/files/app-notes/AN011.zip).